MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/use-postman.md

 ## Using Postman: create workspace, collection, and environment

-If you are new to Postman, follow the steps below.
+If you're new to Postman, follow the steps below.
 Otherwise, you can skip this step.

 Postman introduces the workspace concept to enable you and your team to share APIs, collections, environments, and other components.
 You can use the default “My workspace” or “Team workspace” or create a new workspace for you or your team.